 When looking to improve your computer’s performance, a commonly overlooked factor is computer hardware maintenance.
 Most people purchase new parts or even buy a brand-new device whenever they encounter computer errors and faulty computer hardware components.
 There are basic actions you can take to improve your computer’s performance immediately.

 PC hardware maintenance is the process of auditing, upgrading, and maintaining a computer’s physical parts to ensure the components perform optimally.
 IT hardware maintenance involves caring for components such as the keyboard, CD drives, hard disk, battery, and other peripherals.

+So, what are the hardware components that need to be maintained?
 Computer hardware comprises all the physical elements of a PC.
 These components include: